espressif/esp-idf/examples/system/himem/README.md

 * Set serial port under Serial Flasher Options.

 * Make sure that SPI RAM bank switching is enabled.
 (Compiling the example with default values will automatically enable this.)
-It can be found under
-  Component config -> ESP32-specific -> Support for external, SPI-connected RAM  -> SPI RAM config .
+It can be found under `Component config > ESP32-specific > Support for external, SPI-connected RAM  > SPI RAM config`.

 ### Build and Flash